 As it turned out, ELIZA was good at talking with people.
-In its core, ELIZA had mere pattern matching and substitution scripts that gave the illusion of machine understanding of the user’s input message.
+At its core, ELIZA had mere pattern matching and substitution scripts that gave the illusion of machine understanding of the user’s input message.

 One of its scripts, titled DOCTOR, imitated a classic person-centered psychotherapy session blueprint.
 It wasn’t anything sophisticated - just a couple of template phrases, but it worked incredibly well.

-Despite its simplistic design, ELIZA was engaging enough to let people speak out their problems (which is the simplest model of providing psychological relief).
+Despite its simplistic design, ELIZA was engaging enough to let people speak out about their problems (which is the simplest model of providing psychological relief).
 This laid the groundwork for future healthcare chatbots.

 These days, mental health chatbots are not just a couple of template phrases that imitate language understanding.

 Modern mental health chatbots integrate into the healthcare system and involve certified medical professionals.
-These chatbots automate specific processes, and also streamline the interaction between the patient/user and mental health professionals.
+These chatbots automate specific processes and also streamline the interaction between the patient/user and mental health professionals.

 Mental health chatbots are designed to maintain a conversation, not to lead it.
 In a way, using a mental health chatbot resembles practicing tennis against a wall.